 Most of what I’m about to say comes from the book “The Anatomy of Human Destructiveness” by Eric Fromm.
-Great book.
-Highly recommended to anyone wanting to understand violence and the world in which we live in.

 Here is my explanation: